12. Chasing a Ghost

 June and Kai were upstairs doing homework.

-She was wearing one of Kai’s old tinkerbell outfits, but with a pink t-shirt pulled over, Tink’s wings shoved underneath, giving her a humpbacked look.
+Wearing one of Kai’s old tinkerbell outfits, but with a pink t-shirt pulled over, Tink’s wings shoved underneath, giving her a humpbacked look.

-Spying on her father, Zee ducked behind the dining room table (mostly she had been hiding in plain sight, but hey, five-year-old invisibility rules).
+(Mostly she had been hiding in plain sight, but hey, five-year-old invisibility rules.)

-Kevin circled the stairs and went past the front door and into the living room.
+Went past the front door and into the living room.

 Paced to the fireplace with the sturdy mantle where Sara had placed his favorite Remingtons, bronze, foot-high replicas of Bronco Buster and Cheyenne.